chrismo/talks/productivity/productivity.md

 ???

 The road to hell is paved with short-sighted compromises.
+While balancing our needs can lead to ...

 ---